M2DAO-Talker: Harmonizing Multi-granular Motion Decoupling and Alternating Optimization for Talking-head Generation: Experiments

 \subsection{Ablation Study}

 \textbf{Ablation Setting.} To assess the contribution of each module, we conduct ablation studies on key components across our framework.
 For MRS and HPE, which involve specific backbone design choices, we evaluate by replacing them with widely adopted alternatives under controlled settings.
 Specifically, we substitute MRS with BiseNet~\cite{yu2018bisenet} and conduct experiments on datasets such as ``Jae-in'',``Shaheen'', and ``May'' where boundary ambiguity is prominent.
-For HPE, we revert to 3DMM-based camera estimation and replace other methods' estimations with HPE.
+For HPE, we remove the high flow error frames filter and replace the other methods' estimations with HPE.
 We evaluate the results on the “Obama”, “Obama1”, and “Obama2” sequences, which feature diverse head movements.
 In contrast, we ablate AOS and MCC on all seven datasets to comprehensively assess the global impact.

 \textbf{Ablation Results.} Replacing the standard segmentation backbone with MRS yields consistent improvements (\cref{tab:e3}).
 These gains stem from MRS’s precise boundary localization, which reduces motion interference and enables more accurate region-specific deformation.
 Even SyncTalk, which lacks explicit deformation modeling, benefits from MRS, confirming its general utility for motion-aware synthesis.
-Incorporating HPE also improves all metrics (\cref{tab:e6}), as it explicitly decouples rigid head rotation from facial dynamics, enabling smoother and more stable deformation learning, especially under large pose variations.
+Incorporating HPE also improves most metrics (\cref{tab:e6}), as it explicitly decouples rigid head rotation from facial dynamics, enabling smoother and more stable deformation learning, especially under large pose variations.
 With HPE, the attention maps of upper-face ($V_e$) and lower-face ($V_a$) focus more on the corresponding regions (\cref{fig:ablation1}), indicating that accurate decoupling of rigid head rotation enhances the learning of non-rigid facial motion.

 Disabling MCC results in poor quality (\cref{tab:e7}) and inconsistency in motion, where face and torso move incoherently, leading to artifacts such as jagged contours and depth violations (\cref{fig:ablation1}).
 These results highlight MCC’s importance in enforcing biomechanical coherence by aligning facial motion with torso dynamics.
 Replacing AOS with naive joint training causes color bleeding and perceptual degradation around the lips (\cref{tab:e7}).
 The lack of staged supervision leads to early overfitting in the Inside Mouth Branch, reducing lip detail fidelity and disrupting facial-oral continuity.